Our Esteemed Faculty

 In addition to his UofT duties, Peter has undertaken extensive public-facing work.
 He writes a regular column for the Ottawa Citizen, and has in the past contributed to The Globe and Mail, and the Toronto Star.
 He has engaged in past electoral engagement work with Vote Compass in partnership with the Wall Street Journal, CBC, and Australian Broadcasting Corporation.
 He also engages in ongoing consulting work with various electoral management bodies.

-Mark S. Manger (PhD UBC) is an Assistant Professor at the Munk School of Global Affairs specializing in Political Economy.
+Mark S. Manger (PhD UBC) is the Director, Master of Global Affairs program.
+He is also an Associate Professor at the Munk School of Global Affairs specializing in Political Economy.
 His prior appointments were Lecturer for International Political Economy at the London School of Economics, Assistant Professor in the Department of Political Science at McGill, and Advanced Research Fellow in the Program on US-Japan Relations at the Weatherhead Center for International Affairs at Harvard University.
 Professor Manger is the author of Investing in Protection: The Politics of Preferential Trade Agreements between North and South (Cambridge University Press, 2009), and of articles published or forthcoming in The Journal of Conflict Resolution, Review of International Political Economy, and World Development.
 His research focuses on North-South economic relations and the Asia Pacific region.

 Anita M. McGahan is Professor and Rotman Chair in Management at the Rotman School of Management at the University of Toronto, a Senior Associate at the Institute for Strategy and Competitiveness at Harvard University, and the Chief Economist at the Massachusetts General Hospital Division for Global Health and Human Rights.
 Her credits include two books and over 100 articles, case studies, notes and other published material on strategic issues of competitive advantage, industry evolution, and financial performance.
 Professor McGahan is currently pursuing a long-standing interest in the inception of new industries and in the implications for comparative advantage and international development.
 She has been recognized as a master teacher for her dedication to the success of junior faculty and for her leadership in course development.
 A passionate advocate of liberal undergraduate education, Professor McGahan has championed the introduction of a history curriculum in business schools.